 There have been changes to services due to the coronavirus pandemic.
 Please contact us if you require assistance.
 Get the latest service information, government news and business support and advice.Coronavirus: information, advice and FAQs

 A complaint is an expression of dissatisfaction, however made, about the standard of service, action or lack of action by the council or its staff, affecting an individual customer or a group of customers.

 Who can complain?

 Anyone using the council's services can complain about a service, either in person or through a third party.

-To make your initial complaint you can complete our online complaints form.
-We will respond to you within 10 working days:
+Please use our complaints form.
+We aim to respond to you within 10 working days